aeszyman/athletes-of-piety/bibliography.md

 Martin, Dale B. and Patricia Cox Miller, eds. _The Cultural Turn in Late Ancient Studies: Gender, Asceticism, and Historiography_.
 Durham: Duke University Press, 2005.

+Newby, Zahra. _Greek Athletics in the Roman World: Victory and Virtue_.
+Oxford; New York: Oxford University Press, 2005.

 Nixey, Catherine. _The Darkening Age: The Christian Destruction of the Classical World_.
 Boston: Houghton Mifflin Harcourt, 2018.

 Rousselle, Aline. _Porneia: On Desire and the Body in Antiquity_.
 Wipf and Stock Publishers, 2013.